elsheikhz1/Portfolio-Projects-/README.md

 - Continents with the highest death count per population
 - Daily Total new Cases and Total Deaths

-We then explored the amount the amount of people vaccinated in the world using Covid Vaccination Excel File.
+I then explored the amount the amount of people vaccinated in the world using Covid Vaccination Excel File.